bryce-hoehn/automated-jellyfin-guide/README.md

 The following are additional services I recommend.
 Since the scope of this guide is mainly about just getting started for new users, I'm not going to go much into how to set them up.
 However the setup process will generally be very similar.

+### User Management
 **[jfa-go](https://github.com/hrfee/jfa-go)** is a user manager for Jellyfin that allows your users to sign up via an invite code and reset their passwords

-**Update 10/25/25** [Wizzarr](https://github.com/Wizarrrr/wizarr) seem like a more polished implementation and it supports multiple services besides Jellyfin.
+**[Wizzarr](https://github.com/Wizarrrr/wizarr)** an alternative to jfa-go.
+Supports Plex, Jellyfin, Emby, Audiobookshelf, Romm, Komga and Kavita.
+Seems to be in more active development.

+### Request system
-**[Jellyseerr](https://github.com/Fallenbagel/jellyseerr)** is an application for managing requests for your media library.
-It is a fork of Overseerr built to bring support for Jellyfin servers!
+**[Seerr](https://github.com/seerr-team/seerr)** is an application for managing requests for your media library.

-**Update 10/25/25** Jellyseerr is in the process of merging with Overseerr.
-Unclear how this will effect current Jellyseerr users, but you can track the progress [here](https://github.com/seerr-team/seerr).
+### Dashboard
 **[Homepage](https://github.com/gethomepage/homepage)** is a dashboard for keeping track all of these web services

+### Subtitles
 **[Bazarr](https://wiki.bazarr.media/Getting-Started/Setup-Guide/)** is a tool for Sonarr and Radarr to download subtitles for your content

+### Media management
 **[Unmanic](https://docs.unmanic.app/)** is a great tool for optimising media files.
 For example, you can use it to remove unneccessary subtitles/audio tracks and transcode media to your desired format.

-**[nginx-proxy-manager](https://nginxproxymanager.com/guide/#quick-setup)** is a simple reverse proxy service for making Jellyfin accessible outside of your local network

-**Update 10/25/25** I've personally switched from nginx-proxy-manager to [Caddy](https://caddyserver.com/).
-But this is strictly a personal preference.
+### Reverse Proxies
+I've personally used both of these reverse proxies at different points.
+Nowadays I prefer Caddy for a declarative file based approach, but if you prefer a web-ui nginx-proxy-manager is also a great option.

+**[nginx-proxy-manager](https://nginxproxymanager.com/guide/#quick-setup)** is an easy to use web-ui for setting up reverse proxies.

+**[Caddy](https://caddyserver.com/)** another popular, easy to use reverse proxy server.
+Does not have a web-ui but is easy to configure in a Caddyfile.

 # Installing Docker

 Installation steps will vary based on distro.
 I recommend following the instructions in the [Docker documentation](https://docs.docker.com/engine/install/).

-You will also need to install Docker Compose.
-Again I recommend following the official [Docker documentation](https://docs.docker.com/compose/install).

 I like to keep my configs in one easy place, so let’s create a folder to hold our docker container configs and create our docker-compose.yml file